rguardamagna/valencia_traffic_platform/docs/future_improvements.md

 - [ ] **Unit Tests:**
     - Create unit tests for `ingest_traffic.py` (mocking the API response) to ensure that saving logic and filenames don't break with future changes.

+## 5. Modeling and Machine Learning (The Oracle)

+- [ ] **Automated Champion vs Challenger Strategy:**
+    - Implement a periodic re-evaluation process (e.g., every 15 days).
+    - Train a "Top 5" of models with different hyperparameters or algorithms.
+    - Automatically promote a "Challenger" to "Champion" if it outperforms key metrics (e.g., F1-Score on minority classes).
+- [ ] **Business/Traffic Metrics:**
+    - Beyond Recall, measure time error (e.g., how many minutes of lag does the prediction have?).
+- [ ] **MLOps with MLflow:**
+    - Integrate MLflow for experiment tracking, model registry, and artifact versioning.

 ---
 ---